PedroTelesFCUP/Beam_weaver/README.md

   interaction probabilities, attenuation quantities, and related transport observables are evaluated.

+- water_sq.csv
+  Incoherent scattering function from Hubbel et al (1975) using the independent-atom, stoichiometric sum for water:

+`S_H2O(x) = 2*S_H(x) + S_O(x)`

+where `x = sin(theta/2)/lambda`.

+For compatibility with the current Beam Weaver code, the file is stored with columns `q,S_q`, although the tabulated axis corresponds to Hubbell's `x = sin(theta/2)/lambda` rather than the full scattering-vector magnitude.
+This matches the current implementation, which computes the full momentum transfer and then converts it to the table variable internally through `x_table = q / 2`.

+Note that the coherent form Factor is built from the IAEA polynomial interpolation.

 The following files are also used by the present code.